openmc-dev/openmc/docs/source/methods/random_ray.rst

 solve for the change in angular flux of a ray crossing a flat source region (Equation :eq:`delta_psi`) as well as the ray's average angular flux through that region (Equation :eq:`average_psi_final`).
-To determine the source for the next power iteration, we will need to assemble our estimates of angular fluxes from all the sampled rays into scalar fluxes within each FSR.
+To determine the source for the next power iteration, we need to assemble our estimates of angular fluxes from all the sampled rays into scalar fluxes within each FSR.

 We can define the scalar flux in region :math:`i` as: